 Are Bleached or Unbleached Paper Coffee Filters Better?

 Paper filters aren’t that good to the environment because they’re disposable.
-However, unbleached filters are more environmentally-friendly.
+However, unbleached filters are more environmentally friendly – Brown vs White Coffee Filters – Bleached or Unbleached Paper Filters?

-Bleached filters are safe to use because only a small amount of bleach is used to turn the paper to white.
+Bleached filters are safe to use because only a small amount of bleach is used to turn the paper white.
 Companies either use oxygen or chlorine for bleaching, and both are safe.
 Nevertheless, more high-quality filters are bleached using oxygen.

 Unbleached paper coffee filters don’t affect the taste of your coffee, but they need to be rinsed before using them to avoid having stale coffee that tastes funny.
-Regardless of the color, you need to buy filters that are the right size and thickness to filter your coffee the way they should.
+Regardless of the color, you need to buy filters that are the right size and thickness to filter your coffee the way they should – Is Filter Coffee Stronger Than Espresso?

 What is the Best Paper Coffee Filter?

 Whether you go for a bleached or unbleached paper coffee filter, quality always comes before the color.
 You can take a look at the If You Care Unbleached Coffee Filters.
 These go through fewer processes than bleached filters, and they’re quite affordable.
 The filters are made from certified wood coming from sustainably managed forests, so they’re environmentally friendly.

 Are all Permanent Coffee Filters Metal?